Tire Defects Lawyer: Tread Separation and Tire Blowout

 One major cause of tire blowouts is low air pressure in tires.
 Every driver has the responsibility to monitor tire pressure to avoid these types of accidents.
 Some cars have automatic warning lights to notify the driver when the tire pressure dips below a safe level.
 If for some reason this warning light fails on a vehicle, the vehicle manufacturer may be liable to some extent for the damage and injuries caused by the tire blowout.

-While some of these accidents can be traced to driver error, faulty design of the tire has also been found to be a major cause of tire blowouts.
-If a manufacturer sells tires made from a substandard material or a mechanic installs tires not designed to be used for a specific vehicle type, it could put the driver at risk.
+While driver error is the cause of some of these accidents, a faulty design is also a major cause of tire blowouts.
+If a manufacturer sells tires made from a substandard material or a mechanic installs tires not designed for a specific vehicle type, it could put the driver at risk.
 Even incorrect installation could create conditions for a dangerous tire blowout and accident.

-Over the past decade, millions of tires have been recalled in the United States, all of them manufactured by some of the country’s most reputed companies.
-These recalls have been linked to defective design that causes tread separation, which is the major reason for a tire blow out.
+Over the past decade, manufacturers have issued millions of tires recalls in the United States.
+In addition, all of them manufactured by some of the country’s most reputed companies.
+These recalls have been linked to defective design that causes tread separation.

 Tires are manufactured by integrating several plies or layers.
-When the design to make these layers stick to one another is defective, it causes the tread to separate while the vehicle is running.
+Layers that stick together are defective.
+This type of defect causes the tread to separate while the vehicle is running.
 Tread separation can also be the result of using weak adhesives.
 Tires that are manufactured in an unsafe facility and exposed to moisture during the production process may also have improperly adhered treads.